Royal (cyber gang): History

 The gang has been active since January 2022 and was initially known as "Zeon" before rebranding as "Royal".
 It is believed that Royal was formed by former members of the Conti ransomware group which was active from December 2019 to June 2022.

 In September 2022, it gained attention among cybersecurity researchers after a news site published an article about the group's targeted attack campaigns using callback phishing techniques.

 In its early campaigns, Royal ransomware used the encryptor tool called "BlackCat", but later developed its own encryptor that generated ransom notes similar to those of the Conti ransomware group.
 After the rebranding, they exclusively used the term "Royal" in their ransom notes.

 Royal ransomware quickly gained recognition as one of the most prolific ransomware groups in the fourth quarter of 2022, ranking only behind LockBit and BlackCat.
 According to data from the leak sites of these ransomware groups, Royal accounted for 10.7% of the successful attacks during that three-month period.
 Its association with the Conti ransomware group may have contributed to its rapid rise in the ransomware landscape.

 On December 7, 2022, the United States Department of Health and Human Services (HHS) issued a warning to healthcare organizations about the threats posed by the Royal ransomware.
 Reports indicate that ransom demands by the group range from $250,000 to over $2 million.

 In November 2023, the FBI and the CISA warn that Royal ransomware gang may rebrand as "BlackSuit" after the testing of an encryptor called BlackSuit by the gang.
+Under the BlackSuit name, the group claimed responsibility for the 2024 cyberattack on Kadokawa and Niconico, threatening to release over 1.5 terabytes' worth of stolen data from users and business partners unless Kadokawa paid them a ransom.
+The attack left several Kadokawa online services, including Niconico, either completely down or severely limited for up to two months.

 On July 24, 2025, the group's onion site was seized by an international coalition of law enforcement agencies.
 The ransomware group "Chaos" might be a successor of BlackSuit.